TikTok captions guide

 FAQ

-Can I copy captions directly from TikTok?
+Can you copy captions on TikTok?

 Are TikTok captions the same as a transcript?